This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Dahlias

 I generally look for dahlia plants that are well on their way, but you could plant a dahlia tuber in a pot, giving it space to grow among the rest of your arrangement.
 Another option would be to give it a head start indoors about a month before you’re ready to plant outside.
 Whether you’re purchasing a tuber or plant, be mindful of how big the bloom will be.
-You don’t want to try to grow a dinnerplate dahlia in a tiny little pot!
-And be careful not to overwater.
+It would be a challenge to grow a dinnerplate dahlia in a tiny little pot!

 Sneak in some edible container plants for full sun